-But de'il a word as yet spoke lie; The spirits seemed to kick a ba', The Ghaist against the ither twa: While close they drave baith back and fore Atween the chimla and the door.
-He stops a while and sees the play, Syno rinning up he thus did say: Ane for ano may well compare, But twa for ane is rather sair: The play's nae equal, sae I vow, Dear brother Thrummy, I'll holp you, Then wi' his feet he kicked the ba', Gard it play stot against the wa': Quick then as lightning frae the sky The Spectres, with a horrid cry, A' vanished in a clap of thun'er, While Thrummy at the same did won'er The room was quiet now and dark, And Thrummy stripping in his sark: Glauming the gate back to his bed, Ave thinks he hears a person tread, An' ere ho gat without the door, The Ghaist again stood him before, And in his face did staring stand, Wi' a big candle in his hand.
-Quoth Thrummy, Friend, I want to know What brings you from the shades below?
-I, in my maker's name, command You tell your story just aff hand?
-Fat wad you hae?-I'll do my best For you, to let you be at rest, Then says the Ghaist, 'Tis thirty years Since I've been doom'd to wander here; In all that time there has been none Behav'd so bold as you have done; Sae, if you'll do a job for me, Disturbance mair I'll never gie; Say on your tale, quoth Thrummy, I,
+But de'il a word as vet spoke he ; has one HI The spirits seemed to kick a ba', we much see The Ghaist against the ither twa : 15 to tog of While close they drave baith back and fore Atween the chimla and the door, all lite to I He stops a while and sees the play, a mount Syne rinning up he thus did sav: W and ener Ane for ane may well compare, But twa for ane is rathor sair : The play's nae equal, sae I vow.
+Dear brother Thrummy, I'll help you, and al Then wi' his feet he kicked the ba', and alon Gard it play stot against the wa' :. dw ment Quick then as lightning frae the sky The Spectres, with a horrid cry, that make and A' vanished in a clap of thun'er, the jub one?
+While Thruminy at the same did won'er The room was quiot now and dark, a mel 14 And Thrummy stripping in his sark : 100 both Glauming the gate back to his bed, 1-11 upt 74 Ave thinks he hears a person tread, and you'T An' ere ho gat without the door, when the mod The Ghaist again stood him before, and the And in his face did staring stand, dy rel mill Wi' a big candle in his hand.
+Quoth Thrummy, Friend, I want to know 43 What brings you from the shades below? / I, in my maker's name, command You tell your story just aff hand ?
+Fat wad you hae ?- I'll do my best 1 For you, to let you be at rest, Then says the Ghaist, 'Tis thirty years Since I've been doom'd to wander here ; In all that time there has been none Behav'd so bold as you have done; Sae, if you'll do a job for me, Disturbance mair I'll never gie; Say on your tale, quoth Thrummy, I,

 To do you justice, sure will try.
-Then mark me weel, the Ghaist replied, And you shall soon be satisfied; Frae this aback near forty years, doubt and I of this place was overseer, which was a state of the st When this Laird's father had the land A' thing was then at my command, Wi' power to do as I thought fit, In ilka cause I chief did sit; The Laird paid great respect to me, But I an ill return did gie: The Title deeds of his estate, "It is a land Out of the same I did him eheat, And staw them frae where they did lye; Some days before the Laird did die.
+Then mark me weel, the Ghaist replied, And you shall soon be satisfied ; Frae this aback near forty years, I of this place was overseer, When this Laird's father had the land A' thing was then at my command, Wi' power to do as I thought fit, In ilka cause I chief did sit ; The Laird paid great respect to me, But I an ill return did gio: The Title deeds of his estate.
+Out of the same I did him cheat.
+And staw them frae where they did lye; Some days before the Laird did die.
 His son, at that time, was in France, And sae I thought I'd hae a chance, Gif he should never come again, That the estate would be my ain.
-But seareely three bare weeks were past, When death did come and grip me fast, well Sae sudden that I hadna power The charter back for to restore.
-Soon after that hame eame the heir, it is had And syne got up the reefu' rair, What sorrow was come o' the Rights?
-They sought them several days and nights.
-A But never yet hae they been seen, As I aneath a meikle stane, which would Did hide them, i' this chamber wa', temper We'll shewed up in a leather ba', sweet bah But I was ne'er allowed to rest, Until that I the same confest; and it leavest But this to do I hadna power, Frae you time to this verra hour, i Had again And now I'll tell you what to do.
-Till nae langsyne nae mony kent, that said
+But scarcely three bare weeks were past, When death did come and grip me fast, Sae sudden that I hadna power The charter back for to restore.
+Soon after that hame came the heir, And syne got up the reefu' rair, What sorrow was come o' the Rights?
+They sought them several days and nights ' But never vet hae they been seen, As I aneath a meikle stane, Did hide them, i' this chamber wa', We'll shewed up in a leather ba', But I was ne'er allowed to rest, Until that I the same confest; But this to do I hadna power, Frae yon time to this verra hour, That I've reveal'd it a' to you : And now I'll tell you what to do.
+Till nae langsyne nae mony kent,